-In the Final Rule, the Children's Bureau summarized its well supported rationale for collecting information regarding the sexual orientation of youth 14 years old and older.
+In the Final Rule, the Children's Bureau summarized its well-supported rationale for collecting information regarding the sexual orientation of youth 14 years old and older.
 The Final Rule stated that "[i]nformation on sexual orientation should be obtained and maintained in a manner that reflects respectful treatment, sensitivity, and confidentiality."
 Additionally, the rule directed agencies to guidance and recommended practices developed by "state and county agencies, advocacy organizations and human rights organizations."

-F. Conclusion
+Conclusion

-For the reasons outlined above, we urge the U.S. Department of Health and Human Services, ACYF, ACF, Children's Bureau to retain all of the data elements in the 2016 AFCARS Final Rule, including the data elements related to sexual orientation and gender identity and expression.
-We appreciate the opportunity to comment on the benefits of these data elements outlined in the Final Rule.
+Thank you for the opportunity to comment on the benefits of these data elements outlined in the Final Rule.
+For the reasons outlined above, we urge the U.S. Department of Health and Human Services, ACYF, ACF, and the Children's Bureau to retain all of the data elements in the 2016 AFCARS Final Rule, including the data elements related to sexual orientation and gender identity and expression.